How do I know if I have a drinking ‘problem’?

 Many of us question whether we have a problem wtih alcohol and find ourselves googling whether we might be an alcoholic, particularly after a heavy session.
 And it can be hard to find definitive answers out there.

-It might surprise you to know that the term alcoholic is considered outdated, unhelpful and actually isn’t a medically correct term to use.
+It might surprise you to know that the term alcoholic is considered outdated, unhelpful and actually isn’t even a medically correct term to use.

 In the Diagnostic and Statistical Manual (5th version) which is used by psychiatrists and psychologists to diagnose in a standarised way, the correct term is alcohol use disorder (AUD).